kmkouokam/terraform-aws-modules-multistack-with-beanstalk/README.md

 Login to bastion
 clone the source code

-Important: The network should have been created already because you need to refer this data.terraform_remote_state.vpc in your bastion main.tf code file
+Important: The network should have been created already because you need to refer to this data.terraform_remote_state.vpc in your bastion main.tf code file

 Without the terraform local backend block, terraform will tell you that the state file cannot be read.